 The three screenshots are "representative" of the tour but they do not do it justice, you have to check it out.
 The third screenshot shows an alternate "alien" view which comes complete with video screen and "mood" music.

 below is a commercial for the WeeGee Exhibition Center produced recently by Brink Helsinki

-"production company specializing in visual storytelling."
+"production company specializing in visual storytelling.

 The commercial itself is described as being:

-"a commercial directed by Alexander Seraidaris for (the) WeeGee exhibition center, where ordinary people try to describe the extraordinary Futuro house designed by Matti Suuronen in the late 60s."
+"a commercial directed by Alexander Seraidaris for (the) WeeGee exhibition center, where ordinary people try to describe the extraordinary Futuro house designed by Matti Suuronen in the late 60s.

 The Futuro at WeeGee opened to the public for the 20105 summer season on May 5th and will be open through 091315.
 For those who are fortunate enough to be able to visit the center has also added the "Futuro World

-"Back in the day" Brett Colquhoun's father was heavily involved with Futuro in New Zealand during which time he acquired several very interesting Futuro photos that Brett has since shared on Instagram and also kindly allowed me to add to this website.
+"Back in the day" Brett Colquhoun's father was heavily involved with Futuro in New Zealand during which time he acquired several very interesting Futuro photos that Brett has since shared on Instagram and also kindly allowed us to add to this website.
 They include this photo of Futuro #002

 ).
-The photo does not carry any indication as to the location but to me it looks mighty like Hirvensalmi.
+The photo does not carry any indication as to the location but to us it looks mighty like Hirvensalmi.
 Brett thanks for sharing; looking forward to what you might come up with next.